lgxkevin/Hugo-Blog/content/posts/blog/build-blog-guide/index.md

 Some **holes** :cyclone: I met when I was building this blog:

 - Not all markdown syntax supported in Hugo, such as the collapse list
 - Different Hugo themes will have different setup steps, features, and syntax, so there isn't a single way to make all themes work perfectly.
-Please try two or three theme and pick up the one you are comfortable with.
+Please try two or three themes and pick up the one you are comfortable with.
-- Make sure you use the latest Hugo version, some themes and features might not compitiable with old Hugo version.
+- Make sure you use the latest Hugo version, some themes and features might not compatible with the old Hugo version.

 **Tools** :hammer: check list:
 - Hugo ---> Static website framework
-- Netlify ---> Hosting and deploying website
+- Netlify ---> Hosting and deploying the website
 - LoveIt ---> Hugo theme
 - Visual Stuio code ---> code editor
 - Github ---> Code repository